Sorcha Boru

-Stewart was born in San Francisco, California and graduated from the Girls High School in San Francisco in 1919.
-She received a bachelor's degree in English from the University of California Berkeley in 1924.
-In 1926, she married Ellsworth R. Stewart (1897 - 1971) whom she met while they were students at University of California, Berkeley.
+Claire Everett Jones was born in San Francisco, California and graduated from the Girls High School in San Francisco in 1919.
+In 1924, she received a bachelor's degree in English from the University of California Berkeley.
+Around 1926, she married Ellsworth R. Stewart (1897–1971), whom she met while they were students at University of California, Berkeley.

 From c.
-1932-39, Stewart had a studio at the Allied Arts Guild in Menlo Park, California.
+1932-39, she had a studio at the Allied Arts Guild in Menlo Park, California.
 From about 1940 to the mid-1950s, she had a studio at 430 El Camino Real in San Carlos, California with a production factory nearby in San Carlos, operated by her husband who made pieces using molds.
 Her work has been exhibited at the Whitney Museum of American Art (1937), the San Francisco Museum of Modern Art (1935), the Golden Gate International Exposition (1939), the Syracuse (New York) Museum of Fine Arts, now the Everson Museum of Art (1936) and Northwestern University Museum of Art in Evanston, Illinois.
-Stewart's works are held at the Everson Museum of Art, the Oakland Museum and at the Museum of History in San Carlos, California.
-She died in Stockton, California at the age of 105.
+Her works are held at the Everson Museum of Art, the Oakland Museum and at the Museum of History in San Carlos, California.

+Sorcha Boru died in Woodbridge, California at the age of 105 on January 30, 2006.